valariembuh/docker-compose-flask-mysql-with-multi-container-application/README.md

 Docker Compose manages two services:

-* **web** — Flask application built from the Dockerfile
+* **web** - Flask application built from the Dockerfile
-* **db** — MySQL 8.0 container pulled from Docker Hub
+* **db** - MySQL 8.0 container pulled from Docker Hub

-The services communicate over the Compose-created network using the DNS name `db` instead of a hard-coded IP address.
+The services communicate over the network created by Compose using the DNS name `db` instead of a hard-coded IP address.

 ## Key Concepts Demonstrated